Property taxes

 To turn millage into a real bill, multiply the total millage by the assessed value and divide by 1,000.
 A home assessed at $200,000 in a place with a combined 30 mills owes 30 times 200,000 divided by 1,000, or $6,000 a year.
 In Pennsylvania you pay three millage rates stacked together: county, municipal, and school district.
 The school district is almost always the largest.

-Here is the catch that trips up buyers: millage on its own tells you very little, because assessed value is not market value.
+On its own, millage tells you very little, because assessed value is not market value.
 Many Pennsylvania counties still assess homes on decades-old values, so a $450,000 home might be assessed at a small fraction of that.
 Those counties set very high millage on very low assessments.
-The honest way to compare is the effective rate, which is millage multiplied by the county’s Common Level Ratio, expressed as a percentage of a home’s real market value.
+The comparable number is the effective rate, which is millage multiplied by the county’s Common Level Ratio, expressed as a percentage of a home’s real market value.

 See it in real numbers